nbogie/cyf-react-challenges/challenge-tv-show-info/teaching_notes.md

 * single-episode version: fetching ONE resource, based on the selector
 * season selector, using multiple resources from the API

+# things to avoid

+* Don't have tens of resources being loaded that overwhelm exploration (e.g. in network tab)
+* Don't have the project source consist of tens or hundreds of files.  index.html, style.css, script.js, and maybe an image.

 # incremental steps for the react version

 TODO, but most of the above still applies.